CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set router policy large-community-list \<list-id\>

-Configures the name of the Large cCommunity list you want to use to match community based BGP policies.
+Configures the name of the Large Community list you want to use to match community based BGP policies.

 **Usage**